-The BA(Hons) in Theology and Mission, specialising in Youth Ministry, provides you with a balance of practical, and practice (which we call ‘work based learning’, at a church or an organisation) and personal study.
+The BA (Hons) in Theology, Mission and Ministry, specialising in Youth Work provides you with a balance of theology, practical teaching, personal study and practice (which we call ‘work based learning’ at a church or an organisation).

 We appreciate that no week is the same in ministry, but typically you can expect to do:

 The BA is delivered by ForMission College through a combination of residential conferences and weekly mentoring.
-You will attend six residential conferences per year where you will be led in guided facilitations covering the BA(Hons) in Theology and Mission modules.
-Lectures are interactive, and tutors take time to help you apply your learning to placement ministries.
+You will attend six residential conferences per year where you will be led in guided facilitations covering the BA (Hons) in Theology, Mission and Ministry, specialising in Youth Work modules.
+Teaching sessions are interactive, and tutors take time to help you apply your learning to placement ministries.
 In between conferences and cluster meetings, you will spend 10-15 hours per week in personal reading, studying and essay writing.
 To hear what students are learning at conference, watch the short video.

 You will attend a weekly cluster with other youth ministry trainees.
 An experienced cluster leader will help support you and oversee your practical training.
 You will participate in at least 12 hours of ministry a week.
 The hours you spend in ministry are a requirement of the degree.